 Flat roofs (those with a pitch of less than 18″) demand a different approach than compared with pitched roofs.
 You can choose to have a warm roof, which is when the insulation material is placed on top of the roof.

 Alternatively, you can choose to have a cold roof when the insulation is placed between and under the ceiling joists.
 Seek the assistance of our technical team to plan the best approach for your project.

 4. Does your home suffer from damp?

-Condensation can be an issue and it is important to ensure that the insulation is installed correctly following the manufacturers guidelines.
-Maintaining air flows and ensuring that you have sealed all the necessary cuts and overlaps is an important task.
+Condensation can be an issue, and it is crucial to ensure that your insulation is installed correctly following the manufacturer’s guidelines to avoid any problems.
+Maintaining airflow and ensuring that you have sealed all necessary cuts and overlaps is an integral part of installing roof insulation.

-We always advise you to ensure that there is adequate ventilation and that you deal with any damp problems.
+At SuperFOIL, we always advise you to ensure adequate ventilation and that you deal with any damp problems beforehand.
 It’s always worth asking a builder or damp expert for professional advice.